ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * In the access token, where AUTH_CRED_C is specified by the "cnf" claim.

 Note that, even under the circumstances mentioned above, AUTH_CRED_C might rather be identified by reference.
-This is possible if RS can effectively use such a reference from the access token to retrieve AUTH_CRED_C (e.g., from a trusted repository of authentication credentials reachable through a non-constrained link), and if AS is in turn aware of that.
+This is possible if RS can effectively use such a reference from the access token to retrieve AUTH_CRED_C (e.g., from a trusted repository of authentication credentials reachable through a non-constrained link) and if AS is in turn aware of that.

 In any other case, it is otherwise possible to identify both AUTH_CRED_C and AUTH_CRED_RS by reference, when performing the ACE access control workflow as well as later on when C and RS run EDHOC.

 ## Workflow without Optimizations # {#example-without-optimization}

-The example below shows a simple interaction between C and RS: C and RS run EDHOC wherein C uploads the access token to RS, and then accesses a protected resource at RS.
+The example below shows a simple interaction between C and RS: C and RS run EDHOC wherein C uploads the access token to RS, after which C accesses a protected resource at RS.

 ~~~~~~~~~~~ aasvg
     C                                        AS                      RS